 Working closely with our clients, their family, carers and referrers we establish programs in the home, place of residence or local community, to maximise function and achieve the best outcomes for all our clients.

-Independent Rehabilitation Services is registered with compensable bodies such as the Transport Accident Commission (TAC), NDIS (National Disability Insurance Scheme), WorkCover (VWA), Slow to Recover Program (STR), Individual Support Packages (ISP), Department of Veteran’s Affairs (DVA) and Enhanced Primary Care (EPC).
+Independent Rehabilitation Services is registered with compensable bodies such as the Transport Accident Commission (TAC), NDIS (National Disability Insurance Scheme), WorkCover (VWA), Slow to Recover Program (STR), Individual Support Packages (ISP) and Enhanced Primary Care (EPC).

 Referrals can be made by the client, a family member or anyone involved in care.
 Please see our Referral Page for more information.

 - Home visits, community sessions (ie in local gyms, hydrotherapy centres) or initial assessments in our rooms in Ashburton

 - Experience in delivering home and community based therapy for clients with disability

 - Specialists in community neurological rehabilitation

 - Development of individualised programmes with the client and support from family and carers

 - Liaison with referrers, case managers and/or support coordinators to achieve the best outcomes for clients

 - Development and review of attendant care programs in the home or residential care sector